nsnam/ns-3-dev-git/src/traffic-control/doc/cobalt.rst

 * Test 1: Simple enqueue/dequeue with no drops.
 * Test 2: Change of BLUE's drop probability upon queue full (Activation of Blue).
+* Test 3: Test for ECN marking of packets

 The test suite can be run using the following commands: